Xubunter/webpack-wepb-converter/README.md

 # webpack-wepb-converter

 ## Description
-Converting background images in css to webp whith fallback for not support browsers
+Converting background images in css to webp with fallback for not support browsers

 ## Usage